Sing Tao Holdings

 Sing Tao Holdings Limited was a Bermuda-incorporated company, but headquartered in Hong Kong.
-The company was listed in The Stock Exchange of Hong Kong.
+The company was listed in the Stock Exchange of Hong Kong.
 The company was a media and property conglomerate until it was dismantled in 2002.
-After selling the main media business and subsequent takeover in mid-2002, the legal person of the listed company, along with its property business, was renamed into Shanghai Ming Yuan Holdings.
+After selling the main media business and subsequent takeover in mid-2002, the legal person of the listed company, along with its property business, was renamed Shanghai Ming Yuan Holdings.

 Sing Tao Holdings and its predecessor Sing Tao Limited were majority owned by founder Aw Boon Haw, his daughter Sally Aw and other family members for almost 50 years.
 Facing financial troubles, Sally Aw sold the controlling stake to a private equity fund of Lazard in 1999.
 It was then acquired by Charles Ho's listed company Global China Technology Group in January 2001.
 However, in mid-2002 it was re-sold to a Chinese private company Ming Yuan Investment Group, but excluding Sing Tao's main business: newspaper (as Sing Tao Media Holdings) as well as a hotel in Canada.

 In February 2020, the wholly owned subsidiary in Australia was liquidated with over 20 long serving staff made unemployed without notice and their entitlements not paid by the company.
 Newsagents were pursued for unsold newspapers and not credited for returns.

 Around 1991, the group also owned a travel agency, a medical centre, a recording studio and a pharmaceutical company.